Potton

 Potton is a town and civil parish in the Central Bedfordshire district of Bedfordshire, England, about 10 mi east of the county town Bedford.
-Its population in 2011 was 4,870.
+The parish had a population in 2021 of 5,727.
 In 1783 the Great Fire of Potton destroyed a large part of the town.
 The parish church dates from the 13th century, and is dedicated to St Mary.
 Potton's horse fairs were some of the largest in the country.

 History

-The village's name was spelled Pottun in 960 AD and Potone in the 1086 Domesday book.
+The village's name was spelled Pottun in 960 AD and Potone in the 1086 Domesday Book.
 It is derived from the Old English for "farmstead where pots are made".

 Evidence of early-middle Iron Age settlement in the form of ditches, a pit and sherds of pottery was found in 2009 by archaeologists at Vicarage Farm off the B1042 Gamlingay Road.
 The parish of Potton underwent parliamentary inclosure twice - once in 1775, and again in 1832.